-The PCM-5896 is a highly integrated multi-media SBC that combines audio, video, and network functions on a CD-ROM drive size single computer board.
-It provides 32-bit half-duplex, 16-bit full-duplex, PCI 3D audio and up to 1024 x 768 resolution @ 64K colors with on-chip 2MB SDRAM display memory.
-Major onboard devices adopt PCI technology to achieve outstanding computing performance.
+The PCM-6890 is a highly integrated multi-media SBC that combines audio, video, and network functions on a CD-ROM drive size single computer board.
+It provides 32-bit half-duplex, 16-bit full-duplex, integrated 3D audio and up to 1024 x 768 resolution @ 64K colors with on-chip 2MB SDRAM display memory.
+Major onboard devices adopt PCI technology to achieve outstanding computing performance when used with Intel Celeron level processors, making the PCM-6890 one of the world's smallest and most powerful all-in-one multimedia boards.